 -

 Decreased Consumer Spending: Higher interest rates can also affect consumer spending.
-For example, higher mortgage rates can make it more expensive to buy a home, reducing demand in the housing market.
+To give you an idea, higher mortgage rates can make it more expensive to buy a home, reducing demand in the housing market.

 -